quidproquo/ranker/README.md

 rankings = Ranker.rank(players, :by => :score)
 ```

-In some cases objects need to be ranked by score in ascending order, for example, if you were ranking golf players.
+In some cases objects need to be ranked by score in descending order, for example, if you were ranking golf players.
+In this case a score of 75 is higher than a score of 100.

 ```ruby